Shubin-vadim/open-unlearning-lora/README.md

 #### [May 12, 2025]

 - **Another benchmark!** We now support running the [`WMDP`](https://wmdp.ai/) benchmark with its `Zephyr` task model.
-- **More evaluations!**  The [`lm-evaluation-harness`](https://github.com/EleutherAI/lm-evaluation-harness) toolkit has been integrated into OpenUnlearning, enabling WMDP evaluations and support for popular general LLM benchmarks, including MMLU, GSM8K, and others.
+- **More evaluations!**  The [`lm-evaluation-harness`](https://github.com/EleutherAI/lm-evaluation-harness) toolkit has been integrated into open-unlearning-lora, enabling WMDP evaluations and support for popular general LLM benchmarks, including MMLU, GSM8K, and others.

 #### [Apr 6, 2025]
 - **More Metrics!** Added 6 Membership Inference Attacks (MIA) (LOSS, ZLib, Reference, GradNorm, MinK, and MinK++), along with Extraction Strength (ES) and  Exact Memorization (EM) as additional evaluation metrics.